uwsampa/grappa/README.md

 ### Communication & Synchronization
 * Delegate operations are essentially remote procedure calls.
 They can be blocking (must block if they return a value), or asynchronous.
 If asynchronous, they will have a synchronization object associated with them (typically a `GlobalCompletionEvent`) which can later be blocked on to ensure completion.
   * `Grappa::delegate::call(Core, lambda)`: the most basic unit of blocking delegate.
 Takes a destination Core and a lambda.
 The lambda will be executed atomically at the indicated core, and *must not attempt to block or yield*.
-  * `Grappa::delegate::call_async<Sync>(Core, lambda)`: generic non-blocking delegate.
+  * `Grappa::delegate::call<async,Sync>(Core, lambda)`: generic non-blocking delegate.
 Has a template parameter specifying the GlobalCompletionEvent it synchronizes with.
   * Many useful helpers exist to do simple delegate operations, such as `read`, `write`, `increment_async`, `write_async`, `fetch_and_add`, etc. Check them out in the Doxygen docs.
 * Synchronization: see Doxygen.
 * Caches: for manually buffering data locally.
 See "Caches" module in Doxygen.